Nico-lezicos/Exchanges-Accounts-Management-Reports/README.md

 https://ftx.com/eu/referrals?gclid=CjwKCAjwp9qZBhBkEiwAsYFsbz0Yw11L0gPq4tQCIn44T1XUdnY7zioYG4xcvB7p4yEctwCTwngLxhoCSzoQAvD_BwE#a=142029820

+### Safety first
+Of course this is not a scam!
+Never communicate your seed phrases, your API keys & Secrets to anybody, make sure to renew as frequently as you can.
+This docuemnt is open source : You are able to vue the developped code and check for any security issue.

 ### Thanks
 To the coummunity, to youtubers, to Satoshi N., my familly to support me during this work etc...